jbowes/cl-eye-catching-uis/slides/cl-eye-catching-uis.md

 ## Fullscreen interfaces

+XXX: fill this in

 ---

 ## Displaying graphics in terminals that support it

+XXX: fill this in

 ---

 ## Capturing mouse input

+XXX: fill this in

 ---
 <!-- Closing section begins -->